pmichali/lazyjack/README.md

 NOTE: If you are using an un-released version, it may be beneficial to set this to `latest`.

+### Insecure mode (insecure)
+This optional boolean flag can be set to allow KubeAdm to run without specifying an auth token.
+This means that the `init` step is not needed, and the config YAML file does not need to be copied over to the minions, after the `prepare` step, thus simplifying startup for a non-production environment.

 ### Topology (topology)
 This is where you specify each of the systems to be provisioned.
 Each entry is referred